 Also, adopting a total grain free diet is optimal after a certain period of adherence to a gluten free diet.
 Just be sure to take it ONE step at a time.
 The goal is to stop ‘drawing’ minerals from the skeletal system, muscles and organs that need these to function properly.
 Minerals are ‘the spark of life’ - Calcium, Magnesium, Potassium, etc. We need to retain them.

-Another form of depletion occurs through the fibers in grains that are irritating to the GI tract.
+Another obstacle to an anti inflammatory diet occurs through the fibers in grains that are irritating to the GI tract.
 This is not the right kind of fiber.
 There are high levels of toxins in many grains as well as phytic acids, both can be damaging to the endocrine and immune system and create deficiency.
 We are better to utilize the fiber in whole foods than in grains.
 Fiber and water from whole foods is ideal.
 This creates balance in the body and GI tract.

 There are many reasons why I continue to advocate vegetable juicing at home.
 It can be a very effective way to combat inflammation.
 Read more here and check out my recipes including how to utilize fresh ginger root AND fresh turmeric root for juicing.
 This is an optimal and safe way to get these inflammation fighters into your diet and blood stream.